iboyko21/frontend-application-design/chapter2/README.md

 the completed status and the text are passed to the function as an object named `item`.

-Go ahead and add a few `TodoListItem` components to the page.
+Go ahead and add a few `TodoListItem` components to `index.js`.

 ```javascript
 document.body.appendChild(TodoListItem({complete: true, text: "This is complete"}));
 document.body.appendChild(TodoListItem({complete: false, text: "This is not complete"}));
 ```

 Start the development server and view the page.
-As you can see below, it is not very interesting.
+As you can see in the screenshot below, it is not very interesting.

 ![screenshot-1](images/page-screenshot-1.png)